reactive-python/reactpy-django/docs/src/features/templatetag.md

     Our pre-processor relies on the template tag containing a string.

-    **Do not** use a Django context variable for the path string.
+    **Do not** use Django template/context variables for the component path.
 Failure to follow this warning will result in unexpected behavior.

     For example, **do not** do the following: